-The protocol 802.1AS is a procedure specified in IEEE 802.1AS-2020 that defines how to synchronize time accurately between devices in the network.
+The IEEE 802.1AS-2020 protocol describes a method that enables precise synchronization of the clocks of time-aware devices in the network.
 When you use the protocol 802.1AS over the Ethernet, you can think of the protocol as a profile of IEEE 1588-2019.

-With the Best Master Clock Algorithm, the devices in the network determine which device has the most accurate time.
+With the Best Master Clock algorithm, the devices in the network determine which device has the most accurate time.
 The devices use the device with the most accurate time as the reference time source (Grandmaster).
 Subsequently, the participating devices synchronize themselves with this reference time source.